“Preparedness is everyone’s responsibility.”

 The best place to start: look closely at what keeps your business up and running and what factors are relevant in dealing with a hurricane.
 Chances are it’s your people, your assets, and your location.

 Take action early to protect these key elements, maintain order, and rebound quickly after a storm passes through.

 Protect Your People

-Think About Your Assets
+Inventory Your Assets

-- Where are our assets located?
+- Where are your assets located?

 - What kind of physical protection is available for each asset?

 - Which assets are critical to running the business?

 - Are these assets owned or insured?